decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 }[keyof T];

 // @public (undocumented)
-export function Input(props: Pick<EntityPropTypes, 'uiTransform'> & Partial<UiInputProps> & Listeners): ReactEcs.JSX.Element;
+export function Input(props: EntityPropTypes & Partial<UiInputProps>): ReactEcs.JSX.Element;

 // Warning: (ae-missing-release-tag) "InputAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //